-As described above, the Fitness and Probity policy sets out the due diligence that must be performed before a candidate is proposed to the CBI to a PCF role, or appointed to a senior management position.
+As described above, the Fitness & Probity and Conduct Standards policy sets out the due diligence that must be performed before a candidate is proposed to the CBI to a PCF role or appointed to a CF role or senior management position.
 The process aims to ensure that key function holders and decision makers have the requisite employment experience, technical skills, professional qualifications and key competencies to perform their duties to the highest standard.